 Hormone health requires an entire article to itself.
 But circling back to the above section, the nutritional quality of calories highly affects metabolism, health, and the ability to lose fat and gain muscle.
 But, how?

-Fiber, amino acids, antioxidants, vitamins, minerals, phytochemicals, and other nutritional compounds directly and positively affect cells.
-At the deepest level, cellular health and how efficiently the mitochondria function determines overall metabolic health.
+Fiber, amino acids, antioxidants, vitamins, minerals, phytochemicals and other nutritional compounds directly and positively affect cells.
+At the deepest level, cellular health and how efficiently the mitochondria function determine overall metabolic health.
 In turn, metabolic health governs gaining and losing weight among other health parameters like blood pressure and cholesterol levels.

 The aforementioned nutritional compounds provide an abundance of health benefits and often do not cause the human body to store calories consumed as fat.
 Rather, they allow cells within the body to function optimally and shuffle nutrients to the organs and physiological systems that need them most.
 This prevents unnecessary weight gain and can also aid the building of muscle or repair of tissues.

 A phrase many registered dietitians endorse is, “Count colors not calories.”
 This rings especially true because colorful whole foods include the most nutritional compounds such as antioxidants and other phytochemicals.
 Aiming to eat mostly whole foods in various colors will benefit metabolism, weight, and long-term health most and for the best.